mohangk/Notes/content/terraform/getting-started-gcp.md

 6. `terrform taint` - marks a resource as "tainted" i.e. broken.
 The next time terraform apply is run the resource will be destroyed and re-created.
 7. `terraform refresh` - modifies the state file to capture the actual values as is refleceted in the infrastructure.
 Deals with drift.
 8. `terraform output` - display the outputs
+9. `terraform import <resource.name> name-of-resource` - allows you to import existing infrastructure into your tfstate.
+The resource needs to have already been defined in your tf config

 ## Reading the terraform output